 Hi there, I am a PhD student and Minerva Scholar at the University of Glasgow.

-I mainly work on problems at the intersection of computing, mathematics, and economics.
+I mainly work on problems at the intersection of computing, mathematics and economics.
 Most of my research is theoretical (e.g., proving theorems), but I am also excited about experimental research, applications and tools (e.g., see matwa.optimalmatching.com).
-Broadly, I am interested in theoretical computer science, fair algorithms, and mechanism design.
-Currently, I focus on matching and allocation problems with ordinal preferences in markets without monetary transfer, such as Stable Roommates, Stable Fixtures and Student-Project Allocation.
+Currently, I focus on matching and allocation problems involving ordinal preferences in markets without monetary transfer, such as Stable Roommates, Stable Fixtures, Housing Market and Kidney Exchange.
 I am lucky to be supervised by Professor David Manlove and Dr Sofiat Olaosebikan.

 • Structural and Algorithmic Results for Stable Cycles and Partitions in the Roommates Problem (journal version), with David Manlove

-• Structural and Algorithmic Results for Stable Cycles and Partitions in the Roommates Problem, with David Manlove
+• Perspectives on Unsolvability in the Roommates Problem, with David Manlove

 • The Tractability Frontier in Non-Bipartite Stable Matching, CS+Econ Joint Workshop (at University of Edinburgh), 2025.